erossini/BlazorChartjs/README.md

 <script src="_content/PSC.Blazor.Components.Chartjs/lib/chartjs-plugin-datalabels/chartjs-plugin-datalabels.js"></script>
 ```

 In the code, you have to change the property `RegisterDataLabels` under `Options` to `true`.
-That asks to the component to register the library if the library is added to the page and there is data to show.
+That asks the component to register the library if the library is added to the page and there is data to show.
 For example, if I define a `LineChartConfig` the code is

 ```csharp
 _config1 = new LineChartConfig()